The joints are where two or more bones meet, their function is to enable movement of the skeleton. There are several types of joints including:

 Shoulder dislocation – This type of dislocation is uncommon in cats.

-Elbow luxation – The elbow is located in the upper portion of your cat’s forelimbs and is made up of
+Elbow luxation – The elbow is located in the upper portion of your cat’s forelimbs and is made up of a hinged joint and three bones.

 Tail dislocation – The tail is made up of between 20-23 vertebrae, if enough force is applied, these can be pulled apart resulting in a dislocation.